AntiCope/anticope.ml/README.md

 If you are interested in contributing new features or information to this website, feel free to open a new issue or pull request on our [Github repository](https://github.com/AntiCope/anticope.ml/), or dm `SByte#7574` or `Cloudburst#7680` on discord.

 - [Meteor Addons](pages/MeteorAddons.md)<br>
-A list of verified addons to be used alongside Meteor.
+A list of verified addons to be used alongside Meteor Client.

   -  [Unverified Addons](pages/addons/UnverifiedAddons.md)<br>
 List of **unverified** addons indexed by Github

 - [Meteor Additionals](pages/MeteorAdditionals.md)<br>
-A list of recommended mods to be used alongside meteor.
+A list of recommended mods to be used alongside meteor client.

 - [Meteor Incompatibilities](pages/Incompatibilities.md)<br>
-A list of known meteor-incompatible mods.
+A list of known mods incompatible with meteor client.